 When you introduce yourself, be energetic and positive.
 When they ask you to describe yourself, lead with your best characteristics and quantify your achievements.

 2. Eliminate "Risky Business"

-Hiring managers don't want to hire risky candidates.
-Before applying to any job, perform a Google search on your name to learn what information is available to hiring managers who may search for it.
+Hiring Managers don't want to hire risky candidates.
+Before applying to any job, perform a Google search on your name to learn what information is available about you.
 Whenever possible, remove risky content, such as unseemly pictures on Facebook or embarrassing Twitter posts.
 Clean up and lock down those social profiles BEFORE starting your job hunt.
 Here's how.